-To manually select a different backup, clear the Use backup criteria to automatically select a backup check box, and click the Select button to select a backup.
+If the automatically selected backup file is not to be used, you can manually select a different backup.
+To do so, clear the Use backup criteria to automatically select a backup check box and click the Select button located to the right of the backup field.
+A list of registered backups will be displayed within the Select Backup dialog, select the backup you want to use for Recovery for the domain controller.